Esri/arcgis-pro-sdk-community-samples/Map-Exploration/OverlayExamples/ReadMe.md

 1. Make sure that the Sample data is unzipped in c:\data
 1. Before you run the sample verify that the project C:\data\SDK\SDK 1.1.aprx"C:\Data\FeatureTest\FeatureTest.aprx" is present since this is required to run the sample.
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-1. Click Start button to open ArcGIS Pro.
+1. Launch the debugger to open ArcGIS Pro.
-1. ArcGIS Pro will open.
 1. Open the "C:\Data\FeatureTest\FeatureTest.aprx" project.
 1. Click on the Add-In tab on the ribbon.
-Playing with the add-in:
 There are 3 examples of working with the graphic overlay:

 1. "Add Overlay:" Sketch a line anywhere.
 Each time you sketch, the previous graphic is erased